storybookjs/marko/lib/core/README.md

 Each framework (e.g. `@storybook/react` / `@storybook/angular` / et al.) initializes the preview by calling into `src/client/preview/start.ts`, passing a `render` function that will be used to render stories.

-The `start` module initiaizes all the submodules:
+The `start` module initializes all the submodules:

 - `StoryStore` (from `@storybook/client-api`) - stores the stories and their state as well as the current selection or error.
 - `ClientApi` (from `@storybook/client-api`) - provides the entry point for `storiesOf()` API calls; re-exported by each framework.